filecoin-project/specs/src/algorithms/post/election_post.md

 - they are not currently being challenged,
 - they are not already selected for a challenge this round,
-- their last PoSt (election or surprise) is older than SURPRISE_NO_CHALLENGE_PERIOD epochs.
+- their last PoSt (election or surprise) is older than `SURPRISE_NO_CHALLENGE_PERIOD` epochs.

 ## PoStSurprise Response

 Upon receiving a PoSt surprise challenge, a miner has a given `CHALLENGE_DURATION` (~2 hours) to respond.

-The miner's response must be a PoSt proof over the PartialTickets for all sectors that miner is storing (i.e. unlike with ElectionPoSt a miner must submit a PoStProof made up of all partialTickets for all sectors in the `ProvingSet`, not just the winning ones on sampled sectors).
+The miner's response must be a PoSt proof over the PartialTickets for a  sectors that miner is storing (i.e. unlike with ElectionPoSt a miner must submit a PoStProof made up of all `PartialTickets` for a portion of their sectors in the `ProvingSet` proportional with `SPoStSampleRate` (not just the winning ones on sampled sectors).

 If the miner responds to the challenge with a SurprisePoSt, they will keep/recover their power.